isaacazuelos/puzzle-a-day/README.md

 Clone this repository with `git` and use `cargo` to build and install.

-While in development, the most recent version of `stable` is targeted, but older versions may work.
+Development targeted stable 1.53, but older versions may work.

 ```sh
 git clone https://github.com/isaacazuelos/puzzle-a-day